 The distance that a therapist can rotate you past your active ROM to the point where your ligaments or joint structure stop you can as give us some clues in regards to your elasticity.
 Ligaments and joint structure are just a couple of the reasons why there might be a difference between the two types of ROM which is why it’s important that you have a professional therapist carry out these types of assessments.

 If the guy in the picture could push on the stick and cause more rotation this would be passive ROM.

-If I’ve got you confused here check out this sport science video where that explains why PGA golfer Padrig Harrington can get more more separation and distance when he uses a “Happy Gilmore” approach.
+If I’ve got you confused here check out this sports science video where that explains why PGA golfer Padrig Harrington can get more separation and distance when he uses a “Happy Gilmore” approach.
 Go to the 5:15 mark of the video for their description.

 Check out that extra “stretch”

 This would be the case for a long toss or Run n’ Gun type throws as well making it an appropriate drill for those who need to improve in this area.

 Here are some tests that double as training exercises to help gain even more insight while providing a training stimulus to allow the athlete to improve their performance.

 If we look at how fast or how far you can throw a medicine ball using a rotational motion we can see how efficient players are at storing and releasing elastic energy in a rotational fashion.

 There are some pretty high-tech med balls out there that have sensors which tell you how much power you’re producing which is awesome because any time an athlete can have accurate and instant feedback you’re going to get better training effort when they try to beat their previous score.